apache/maven-site/content/markdown/maven-logging.md

 ## Configuring logging

-To configure logging with the [SLF4J Simple][2], you can edit the properties in the `${maven.home}/conf/logging/simplelogger.properties` file.
-Please see the linked reference documentation for details.
+To configure logging with [SLF4J Simple][2], edit the properties in the `${maven.home}/conf/logging/simplelogger.properties` file.
+See the linked reference documentation for details.

 Every entry in this file can be overridden via Maven's JVM system properties by using the `-D` flag in [MAVEN_OPTS][9], for example: